Higher modularity of elliptic curves over function fields: Introduction

 \subsection{Analytic modularity, geometric modularity}

-Let us briefly recall the meaning of modularity for an elliptic curve $E$ over the rational numbers $\Q$.
-Let $N$ be the conductor of $E$.
+Let $E$ be an elliptic curve over the rational numbers $\Q$, with conductor $N$.
+We review what it means for $E/\Q$ to be {\em modular}.
 Following \cite{UlmerAnalogies}, we might distinguish between two notions of modularity for $E/\Q$: \begin{enumerate} \item (Analytic modularity) There exists a cuspidal holomorphic form $f$ of weight $2$ and level $\Gamma_0(N)$ such that $L(f, \chi,s)=L(E,\chi,s)$ for all Dirichlet characters $\chi$. \item (Geometric/motivic modularity) There exists a non-constant morphism $X_0(N)\to E$ defined over $\Q$, where $X_0(N)$ is the modular curve of level $\Gamma_0(N)$. \end{enumerate} The two notions are equivalent.
 If $E$ is geometrically modular, the required cusp form $f$ may be found by pulling back a nonzero holomorphic differential form on $E$ through $X_0(N)\to E$.
 Conversely, if $E$ is analytically modular, there exists an elliptic curve quotient $\Jac X_0(N)\to E'$ corresponding to its cusp form $f$.
 The equality of $L$-functions implies that the representations of $\Gal(\overline{\Q}/\Q)$ on the rational $\ell$-adic Tate modules of $E$ and $E'$ are isomorphic.
 A theorem of Faltings \cite{FaltingsMordell} implies that $E$ and $E'$ are isogenous, from which we deduce that $E$ is geometrically modular.

 In any case, the conjecture of Shimura-Tanayama is a theorem \cite{BCDT}; every elliptic curve $E/\Q$ is analytically modular, hence geometrically modular.
-An important consequence is that the Heegner point on $X_0(N)$ for an imaginary quadratic field $F$ satisfying the Heegner hypothesis relative to $N$, gives rise to a Heegner point $P_F\in E(F)$.
+An important consequence is that the Heegner point on $X_0(N)$ for an imaginary quadratic field $F$ satisfying the Heegner hypothesis relative to $N$ gives rise to a Heegner point $P_F\in E(F)$.
 The celebrated theorem of Gross-Zagier \cite{GrossZagier} relates the height of $P_F$ to the derivative $L'(E,F,1)$.
 The theorem of Kolyvagin \cite{Kolyvagin} shows that if $P_F$ is not torsion, then it generates a finite-index subgroup of $E(F)$, and furthermore one gets finiteness of the Shafarevich-Tate group.